-One of the biggest benefits to an approved project baseline is the improvement in estimating capabilities for the company.
-Approved project baselines, past project baselines, and documentation of changing project baselines can improve future baselines.
+One of the biggest benefits to an approve baseline is the improvement in estimating capabilities for the company.
+Approved project baselines, past baselines, and documentation of changing baselines can improve future baselines.
 Companies can use them to see which projects came under or over the baseline.
 From there they can make necessary changes.

 A common starting place for a project is determining the overall goals, responsibilities, and roles.
 Depending on whether you’re the general contractor or a trade contractor, that will be different.
 A general contractor is more likely to develop the overall project goals and then turn to the subcontractors to fill out the finer details for their specific section of a project.

 Project managers can’t set a baseline until they set scope, budget, and timeline.
 So a project manager must use the estimate and their expertise to establish a scope, budget, and schedule that will work for the project.
 Then they can break it down into completion periods to better judge the project against.
 The completion periods, percentages, or other units of measurement are the baseline.

 Most projects have changes to the schedule or scope of work.
 While project managers try to avoid this, unforeseen circumstances happen which cause changes.
 These changes can impact the project performance, resources, and especially the baseline.
 When this happens, project managers must change the baseline for the project.
 Because the way the current project is no longer matches the scenario for the original baseline.